-Taskers should aim to have at least a 75% Acceptance Rate at any given time.
-Because you alone are responsible for setting your own schedule, Work Area Map, and Skill Categories, this is an attainable goal to have!
+We recommend staying above a 75% Acceptance Rate at any given time.
+Since you have the flexibility to control your schedule, map, and skills, this is an attainable goal to have!

-- Forgetting to update their schedules when availability changes.
+- Forgetting to update their schedules when their availability changes.

-- Accidentally forgetting to pause their accounts when not wanting to task
+- Forgetting to pause their accounts when not wanting to task.

 How does my Acceptance Rate affect Clients?